Nails. Get Them Cut!

 Can you trim your pup’s nails at home?

-In short, yes!
-If you feel comfortable enough at home in between trimming, then it’s a great idea.
-You can ask any team member at Le Pawsh or your pet professional for a demonstration during your visit.
-Remember to clip/file back slowly to not trim the nail too short.
+Yes!
+If you feel comfortable enough at home and in between trimmings, then it’s a great idea.
+You can ask any team member at Le Pawsh for a demonstration during your visit.
+Remember to clip/file back slowly to avoid trimming the nail too short.

 What should you do if you accidentally clip your pup’s nail too short?

-If you are working on doing your pup’s nails at home and accidentally trim them too short a great trick is to hold a little flour to the end of their nail to stop the bleeding.
-If the bleeding persists you should contact your vet.
-Mistakes happen, your pup can move at the wrong second, or you may misjudge how much to clip - don’t be too hard on yourself!
+If you are working on your pup’s nails at home and accidentally trim them too short, a great trick is to hold a little flour against the end of their nail to stop the bleeding.
+If the bleeding persists, you should contact your vet.
+Mistakes happen; your pup can move at the wrong second, or you may misjudge how much to clip—don’t be too hard on yourself!
+Always ensure you have a safe and calm environment while grooming, and consider having a styptic powder or cornstarch on hand as an alternative for future nail trims.

 What should I do if my pup hates having their nails trimmed?